CalebPaul/forum-js2/README.md

     - Site displays list of questions.
     - Site displays the username of the user that posted the question.
     - Site displays a button which allows user to add a new question.
+    - Site displays a paperclip icon, to add questions to a 'followed topics' list.
+    - Site displays an envelope icon on questions that have received answers.

 * When user clicks a question:
     - These details about the question can be viewed: